MTstateIntroStats/IntroStatTextbook/docs/00-computing.md

 ![](00/images/sign-in.png){width=3in}

-Your username is your NetID, and your password is the password associated with your NetID.
+Your username is your 7-character NetID (in the form x##x###, where x is a letter and # is a number), and your password is the password associated with your NetID.

-All registered students should have access to this server.
-If you are enrolled in the course, but receive the error "Incorrect or invalid username/password" when attempting to log in, please email your name, section number, and NetID to Stat 216 Faculty Course Supervisor [Dr.\ Stacey Hancock](mailto:stacey.hancock@montana.edu).
-If you continue to have issues logging in, see the [Statistical computing](#stat-computing) section of the Welcome chapter for other options for accessing RStudio.
+All registered Stat 216 students should have access to this server.
+If you are enrolled in the course, but receive the error "Incorrect or invalid username/password" when attempting to log in, take the following steps:

+1. Ensure that you are using your 7-character NetID as your username.
+This is of the form x##x###, where x is a letter and # is a number.
+Your email address will not work to log into the RStudio server.
+2. Ensure that you are using the correct password that is associated with your NetID account.
+You can do this by logging into another site that requires your NetID (e.g., MyInfo) with the same credentials.
+3. Reset your NetID password at [password.montana.edu ](http://password.montana.edu/).
+Your NetID password expires 180 days from the day you set it.
+If your password has expired, you will not be able to log into the RStudio server.

+After you have tried all the steps above, if you continue to have issues logging in, please email Stat 216 Faculty Course Supervisor [Dr.\ Stacey Hancock](mailto:stacey.hancock@montana.edu).
+You may also refer to the [Statistical computing](#stat-computing) section of the Welcome chapter for other options for accessing RStudio.

 After logging in, you will see the RStudio working environment, displayed in Figure \@ref(fig:rstudio-env) below.